×

 When we asked expats and global nomads about the quality of medical care in Pune, they replied:

 "Pune offers a wide range of medical services, including both public and private hospitals.
 The city is home to some of the best medical facilities in the country, with highly trained and experienced medical professionals providing quality care.
 Patients can access a variety of treatments, ranging from general medical care to specialized treatments such as cardiology, neurology, and oncology.
-Additionally, Pune has a number of medical research centers and institutes, which are dedicated to advancing medical knowledge and providing innovative treatments," wrote one expat living in Pune.
+Additionally, Pune has a number of medical research centers and institutes, which are dedicated to advancing medical knowledge and providing innovative treatments," commented one expat living in Pune.

 About the Author